MotifExplainer: a Motif-based Graph Neural Network Explainer: Experimental Studies

-An explainer wants to answer that when a trained GNN predicts an input, which part of the input makes the greatest contribution.
+An explainer aims to answer a question that when a trained GNN predicts an input, which part of the input makes the greatest contribution.
 To this end, the explanation selected by an explainer must be unique and discriminative.
-Intuitively, the explanation obtained by the explainer should be able to obtain similar prediction results as the original input graph.
-We also need to ensure that the explanation is not too large so that the explanation is reasonable.
-Thus, following~\cite{yuan2020explainability}, we use Fidelity and Sparsity metrics to evaluate the proposed method on real-world datasets.
+Intuitively, the explanation obtained by the explainer should obtain similar prediction results as the original graph.
+Also, the explanation is in a reasonable size.
+Thus, following~\cite{yuan2020explainability}, we use \textbf{Fidelity} and \textbf{Sparsity} metrics to evaluate the proposed method on real-world datasets.
 In particular, the Fidelity metric studies the prediction change by keeping important input features and removing unimportant features.
-The Sparsity metric measures the proportion of important edges selected by explanation methods.
-Formally, they can be computed by
+The Sparsity metric measures the proportion of edges selected by explanation methods.
+Formally, they are computed by

-where $p_i$ is an explanation for an input graph $G_i$. $|p_i|$ and $|G_i|$ donate the number of edges in the explanation, and the number in the original input graph, respectively.
+where $p_i$ is an explanation for an input graph $G_i$. $|p_i|$ and $|G_i|$ denote the number of edges in the explanation, and the number in the original input graph, respectively.